 The first step is applying for admission to Cape Fear Community College (CFCC).
 If you have already applied skip to Step 2.

-If you have applied to or attended CFCC during the past three years, you do not need to complete another application.
+If you have applied to or attended CFCC during the past year, you do not need to complete another application.
 Doing so will negatively affect your current records.
 If you are unsure about your last term of enrollment, contact Admissions at 910-362-7557.

 Step 2: Apply for Financial Aid.

-Log onto www.fafsa.gov and click the green “Start a New FAFSA Here” button in the center of the screen.
-Log in and select “Start 2015-16 FAFA”.
+Visit www.fafsa.ed.gov and click the “Start a New FAFSA Here” button.
+Log in and select “2018-19 for Fall“.
+(Please note: If you are applying for financial aid for Spring 2019, please complete the 2018-19 FAFSA.)
 Enter the student information.
-Once you hit “Next”at the bottom of the screen, you want to click FSA ID STATUS.
-This is where you will creat your FSA ID and Password.
+Once you hit “Next” at the bottom of the screen, click FSA ID STATUS.
+This is where you will create your FSA ID and Password.
 If you are a dependent student, your parent will need a FSA ID and Password too.
 This process take some time to complete.
-Please make sure that you have a pen and paper handy due to the nature of having to write down security questions/answers.
-Next, Log onto www.fafsa.gov.
+Please make sure that you have a pen and paper handy to write down security questions/answers.
+Next, go to www.fafsa.ed.gov.
 Select the appropriate school year.
 Please see the info and aid tools tab below for more information.
-CFCC will contact you via your CFCC email in regards to your FAFSA, typically within 7-10 business days.
+CFCC will contact you via your CFCC email, typically within 7-10 business days.
 You will either receive an award letter, or a letter requesting more documents.

 If you wish to apply for a student or parent loan, you must first complete the FAFSA and then complete the paperwork located under the Programs tab below.

 - Repeated Courses